Luke-Poeppel/decitala/docs/_build/html/_sources/index.rst.txt

 Decitala Documentation
 ====================================

 Tools for automating ethnological rhythmic analysis of Olivier Messiaen's music.
+The basic pipeline used in this package is Search → Path Finding (Database Creation) → Path Ranking → Analysis.

 .. toctree::
    :maxdepth: 2